Feeds:

 by Jim Gordon

 We Christians seem to think that we can make everything better by voting in the right politicians and passing the right laws.
 We seem to think that we can actually legislate morality.
-We have our pet doctrines and think with the right people into office or the right laws passed, the world would be a better place.
+We have our pet doctrines and think with that getting the right people into office or the right laws passed, the world would be a better place.

 The trouble with this way of thinking is, it does not work.
 We cannot legislate “Christian” values based on what we think is morally right.
 One, here in the USA we have freedom of religion.
 This means everyone is free to practice the religion they want to follow, and no one can force their particular religion on others.
 Second, rules and laws do not change the inner person.
 Only a life changed by God will make a lasting difference.